Did Peeps-Flavored Oreos Make Your Poop Turn Bright Pink? You’re Not Alone

 And it wasn’t just poops that was affected by the Peeps-flavored Oreos.
 Others noted changes to their mouths and even saliva.
 Fox News compiled some of the strangest complaints in its report on the Oreo fiasco.

-” ‘My spit looks like Pepto-Bismol’ hours after eating the cookies, one Twitter user complains, per Delish.
+“‘My spit looks like Pepto-Bismol’ hours after eating the cookies, one Twitter user complains, per Delish.
 Adds another, ‘My roommate ate a whole pack of Oreo Peeps and left a pink stain in the toilet.’
 Indeed, some who ate a lot of cookies say the dye turned their feces various shades of pink, from ‘bright pink’ to ‘reddish-pink,’ reports BuzzFeed; BuzzFeed employees who ate only one cookie say their bowel movements were no more colorful than usual.”

 This is not the first time that Oreo has made headlines in recent months for a mishap with its famous cookies.
 Back in October, a much more serious report emerged that the cookie-maker’s Fudge Creme variety was prompting an allergic reaction in some people.